Blog Posts in May 2018

 What Is EVPN?

 EVPN might be the next big thing in networking… or at least all the major networking vendors think so.
-It’s also a pretty complex technology still facing some interoperability challenges (I love to call it SIP of networking).
+It’s also a pretty complex technology that still faces some interoperability challenges (I love to call it SIP of networking).

-To make matters worse, EVPN can easily get even more confusing if you follow some convoluted designs propagated on the ‘net… and the best antidote to that is to invest time into understanding the fundamentals, and to slowly work through more complex scenarios after mastering the basics.
+To make matters worse, EVPN can easily become even more confusing if you follow some convoluted designs propagated on the ’net.
+The best antidote to that is to invest time into understanding the fundamentals and slowly work through more complex scenarios after mastering the basics.

 read more see 5 comments